 We assessed GAWB's capital governance frameworks, policies and procedures, along with a sample of GAWB's actual capex for 2020-25 and its proposed forecast capex for 2025-30.
-In summary, we found GAWB's forecast capex of \$504.9 million is reasonable - although highly uncertain due to likely changes in the timing and scope of its \$310 million hydrogen augmentation program.
+In summary, we found GAWB's forecast capex of \$504.9 million is reasonable - although highly uncertain due to potential changes in the timing and scope of its \$310 million hydrogen augmentation program.
 We also have some concerns regarding GAWB's capacity to deliver the overall capital program given its scale and the proposed delivery timeframes.

-In recognition of this uncertainty, we have adopted GAWB's proposed capex forecast as an indicative capital budget, subject to an end of period revenue true-up for some allowable revenue items, for the purposes of our price monitoring exercise.
-We consider this an appropriate framework for our price monitoring task given the circumstances.
+In recognition of this uncertainty, we have adopted GAWB's proposed capex forecast as an indicative capital budget, subject to an end of period revenue true-up for some allowable revenue items, for the purposes of our price monitoring exercise.128 We consider this an appropriate framework for our price monitoring task given the circumstances.

-Ultimately, it is for GAWB and its customers to decide whether a revenue true-up is used in its commercial pricing framework.
-Should GAWB seek to implement it, this approach would go some way to ensuring customers do not bear the cost of investments that do not proceed, while ensuring it is adequately funded to deliver important investments if they are required.
+Ultimately, it is for GAWB and its customers to decide whether such an approach is used in its commercial pricing framework.
+Should GAWB seek to implement such an arrangement, the approach would go some way to ensuring customers do not bear the cost of investments that do not proceed, while ensuring it is adequately funded to deliver important investments.